melodysdreamj/WizardVicunaLM/README.md

 # WizardVicunaLM
 ### Wizard's dataset + ChatGPT's conversation extension + Vicuna's tuning method
 I am a big fan of the ideas behind WizardLM and VicunaLM.
 I particularly like the idea of WizardLM handling the dataset itself more deeply and broadly, as well as VicunaLM overcoming the limitations of single-turn conversations by introducing multi-round conversations.
 As a result, I combined these two ideas to create WizardVicunaLM.
 This project is highly experimental and designed for proof of concept, not for actual usage.

-## Demo
-[Telegram bot](https://t.me/WizardVicuna13Bot) - This is a server created by someone, and I cannot predict when it will close.
-We will gratefully use it while it is being shared.
-If it comes to close, I will proceed to terminate the demo tag.
-Thank you.

 ## Benchmark
 ### Approximately 7% performance improvement over VicunaLM